 6. Endurance Sports:

-Perseverance cannot be tested in a round of interview.
+Perseverance cannot be tested in a round of interviews.
 It is the same with persuasive skills and endurance.
-Your hobbies and interests may, however, give a hint to the interviewer whether you really have it in you or not.
+Your hobbies and interests may, however, give a hint to the interviewer whether you have it in you or not.
 So do not hesitate or think twice before listing out the whole list of sports and outdoor activities where you have been the champ.

 7. Interest in strategic mind games:

-The modern day office work greatly relies on how an individual’s mind performs.
+The modern-day office work greatly relies on how an individual’s mind performs.
 A poor thinker cannot succeed in the modern business world.
-This is the world where brain power matters much more than physical strength.
+This is the world where brainpower matters much more than physical strength.

 8. Creative writing: